 I joined Imperial College London as a postdoctoral Research Associate after receiving my PhD in Epidemiology at the University of Hong Kong in 2018.
 My research interest is in applying multi-omics techniques such as epigenomics and metabolomics in epidemiological research to disentangle the mechanisms of complex diseases.
-I am also interested in applying Mendelian randomization to identify causal factors.
+I am also interested in applying causal analysis such as Mendelian randomization, to identify causal factors.

 Huang JV, Leung GM, Schooling CM, 2019, The association of air pollution with body mass index: evidence from Hong Kong’s “Children of 1997” birth cohort, International Journal of Obesity, Vol:43, ISSN:0307-0565, Pages:62-72